 The Environmental Discovery Center at Spring Lake Regional Park in Santa Rosa is an earth science center with hands-on exhibits connecting children and their families to Sonoma County's natural world.
 The Discovery Center hosts school field trips and weekend activities that spark children's imaginations and inspire them to look at their communities in new ways!

 - Learn about Sonoma County's plants, animals and natural resources through exhibits inviting them to touch, climb, crawl and play

 - Explore a tide pool with live, touchable sea creatures, meet Shelby the turtle and get up close to taxidermied wildlife

 - Conduct earth science experiments with naturalists on "Science Saturdays," the first Saturday of each month

-- Join naturalists on "family hikes" every third Saturday September-May and learn about Spring Lake's plants and animals
+- Join naturalists on "family hikes" every third Saturday in September and November through May and learn about Spring Lake's plants and animals

 The EDC features three earth science exhibits - Habitat & Home, Down the Drain and Eco Kids - which rotate throughout the year.
 All three focus on environmental stewardship, offering educational activities for the whole family.

 Naturalists lead family hikes into the park at 1 and 3 p.m. on the third Saturday in September and November through May.
 Families learn more about the park’s ecosystems on these outings and then return to the Discovery Center for a nature-inspired craft project.

 Naturalists host “Science Saturday” experiments at 1, 2 and 3 p.m. on the first Saturday of each month.
 These are tangible, fun science experiments that explore the world around us.
 See the activities calendar for more information.